thingalon/pony-ssh/README.md

 - `username` - **(Required)** Username for authentication.
 - `port` - Remote port to connect to. *Default: `22`*
 - `path` - Default path to open when connecting to this host. *Default: `~` (home dir)*
-- `password` - Specify your password, or set to `true` (without quotes) to prompt you for your password each time you connect.
+- `password` - Specify your password, or set to `true` (without quotes) to prompt you for your password each time you connect. **Note:** Storing passwords in plaintext in your Settings file is insecure.
 - `agent` - Specify which SSH agent to use for connection, or enter `true` (without quotes) to use a sensible default. (see below)
 - `privateKey` - Your private key for authentication.
 - `privateKeyFile` - Specify a file containing your private key for authentication. eg: `~/.ssh/id_rsa`.
 - `passphrase` - Enter a passphrase for decrypting your private key.
-If left blank, Pony SSH will prompt you for a passphrase if needed.
+If left blank, Pony SSH will prompt you for a passphrase if needed. **Note:** Storing passphrases in plaintext in your Settings file is insecure.
 - `python` - Specify the full path to your python installation on your remote host. *Default: Your system default python installation*
 - `shell` - Specify a shell to use when executing remote commands.
 Include any command line arguments needed to pass your shell a command to execute.
 Each command to execute will get appended to your shell string. eg: `sh -c` or `sudo sh -c`. *Default: `sh -c`*